lsimons/log4j/README.md

 This repository contains backwards-compatible fixes for Log4j 1.2.17 to fix the security vulnerabilities reported against it.
 Going further than the reported vulnerabilities, it disables some potentially unsafe code that isn't part of a CVE-reported vulnerability.
 It was proposed (PR [#16](https://github.com/apache/logging-log4j1/pull/16), [#17](https://github.com/apache/logging-log4j1/pull/17)) to the Apache Log4j team as basis for a security release as Log4j 1.2.18.
 The community discussed possibilities for such a release at length and reviewed several possible technical and communication approaches.

 On January 6, 2022, after significant deliberation and a vote, the Apache Log4J team decided not to produce a new security release for Log4j, see the [logging-log4j1 readme](https://github.com/apache/logging-log4j1/blob/main/README.md).
 The proposed security fixes in this repository will not be accepted or released by Apache.

+On January 12, 2022, the original author of Log4j 1.2 released Reload4j, a security-fix only fork of Log4j 1.2.
+It contains similar fixes to this repository and is supported by its author who also takes donations/sponsorship to do so sustaintably.